WLowe10/whop-saas-template/README.md

 To create a webhook:

-1. Navigate to the [webhooks](https://whop.com/dash/settings/developer/webhooks) section of the Whop developer dashboard.
+1. Navigate to the [webhooks](https://whop.com/dash/settings/developer/webhooks) section of the developer dashboard.
 2. Create a new webhook for `https://myapp.com/api/whop/webhook`.
 This template only relies on the `membership_went_valid` and `membership_went_invalid` events.
 3. Add the secret to your .env file: